Eva Moskowitz: Conflict with New York City

 Moskowitz has been in a battle with Mayor of New York City Bill de Blasio since they both served on the New York City Council.
 In 2018, the New York Daily News called it a "long-running war between Moskowitz and New York's charter-skeptic mayor.
 Under Mayor Michael Bloomberg, the number of charter schools in New York increased from 17 charter schools in 2002, to 183 in 2013.

-In a November 28, 2011 interview with the New York Daily News Editorial Board, Moskowitz emphasised the need for great schools and that this would only occur with a reform-minded administration.
+In a November 28, 2011, interview with the New York Daily News Editorial Board, Moskowitz emphasized the need for great schools and that this would only occur with a reform-minded administration.
 By November 2011, Moskowitz was concerned about Bloomberg's potential replacement in the 2013 mayoral election.
-At that time de Blasio was already dubbed as an obstructionist of the charter schools, by the Daily News.
+At that time, de Blasio was already dubbed as an obstructionist of the charter schools by the Daily News.
 Bloomberg had proven to be a strong effective advocate for charter schools in the City.
 By 2011, Moskowitz already had opened nine successful charter schools and had five more schools that she was preparing for opening.
 She told the Daily News that she was considering running for the office of mayor.

 Moskowitz's opposition to de Blasio intensified as she advocated for an end to caps on charter schools in general, and for Success Academy in particular.
-During his mayoral campaign de Blasio, in June 2013, said that he would end the policy of providing free rent for charter schools that shared buildings with district zoned public schools run by the Department of Education.
-Charter schools, such as Success Academy are co-housed with public schools and have access to utilities, janitorial services, and school-safety officials for free.
+During his mayoral campaign, de Blasio, in June 2013, said that he would end the policy of providing free rent for charter schools that shared buildings with district-zoned public schools run by the Department of Education.
+Charter schools, such as Success Academy, are co-housed with public schools and have access to utilities, janitorial services, and school-safety officials for free.
 De Blasio, said that he would end free rent for some co-located charter schools.
 Charter schools are funded by the public but are autonomously owned and operated.
 Charter schools can "add revenue from private sources, lengthen their academic day and year," and are in control of their own curriculum.
 De Blasio, who had served on City of New York's Council Education Committee with Moskowitz for four years, singled out Success Academy in his comments.